 One thing that has become really clear to me over the past few months is that the small business ecosystem is changing — or maybe I just didn’t notice until now.
-Businesses operate in a much more fluid, flexible and portable way than ever.
-Many operate remotely, that part is not so new.
-Many don’t have a brick and mortar element, that has been happening all along.
+Businesses operate in a much more fluid, flexible and portable way than ever and the dynamic of talent networking has changed.
+Working remotely, that part is not so new but much more common now.
+Less brick and mortar, that has been happening all along.

-But the most obvious development to me is there are so many that don’t really have “employees“.
+But the most striking development to me is there are many scenarios that no longer call for “employees” in the traditional sense.

 The reality of this is quite awesome.
-It allows people who have built up valuable skills over time to act on ideas and get direct rewards for their ingenuity and hard work, without the middle man, with complete freedom, and with ALL the credit (or blame) for the outcome.
+It allows people who have built up valuable sales or technical skills over time, to collaborate with creative talent, act on ideas and get direct rewards for their ingenuity and hard work, without the middle-man, with complete freedom, and with ALL the credit (or blame) for the outcome.

 The best part is that these clusters overlap infinitely.
 So one contributor (like myself) is likely to be in multiple clusters or networks and the result is an engaging and diverse career path, that opens up loads of new opportunity.